-All students aged 16, 17 or 18 years on September 1st, who are attending full time course at the college, live in the Merthyr Tydfil County Borough and reside two miles or more from the college, will be eligible for free transport.
+All students aged 16, 17 or 18 years on September 1st, who are attending full time course at the college, live in the Merthyr Tydfil County Borough and reside three miles or more from the college, will be eligible for free transport.
 For those students attending the college who reside outside of the County Borough will need to contact your home local authority to determine the transport arrangements that apply from that area.
 If students are refused transport by their local authority please contact the Cash Office for further information.

 Students 19 and over will have to find the own way to college and reclaim their travel expenses.
 This fund is means-tested and depends on your financial hardship and personal circumstances.
 Evidence must be provided.

 A refund of travel expenses can be paid in respect of:-

 For further information please contact Nichola Freeman (Student Finance – Cash Office, Ground Floor)

 Please note that all information was correct at the time of print but may be subject to change.